Sheridan Le Fanu: Later life

 In 1856 the family moved from Warrington Place to the house of Susanna's parents at 18 Merrion Square (later number 70, the office of the Irish Arts Council).
 Her parents retired to live in England.
-Le Fanu never owned the house, but rented it from his brother-in-law for £22 per annum (which he still failed to pay in full).
+Le Fanu never owned the house, but rented it from his brother-in-law for £22 per annum, equivalent in 2023 to about £2,000 (which he failed to pay in full).

 His personal life also became difficult at this time, as his wife suffered from increasing neurotic symptoms.
 She had a crisis of faith and attended religious services at the nearby St. Stephen's Church.
 She also discussed religion with William, Le Fanu's younger brother, as Le Fanu had apparently stopped attending services.
 She suffered from anxiety after the deaths of several close relatives, including her father two years before, which may have led to marital problems.

-In April 1858 she suffered a "hysterical attack" and died the following day in unclear circumstances.
+In April 1858, she suffered an "hysterical attack" and died the following day in unclear circumstances.
 She was buried in the Bennett family vault in Mount Jerome Cemetery beside her father and brothers.
 The anguish of Le Fanu's diaries suggests that he felt guilt as well as loss.
 From then on he did not write any fiction until the death of his mother in 1861.
 He turned to his cousin Lady Gifford for advice and encouragement, and she remained a close correspondent until her death at the end of the decade.

-In 1861 he became the editor and proprietor of the Dublin University Magazine, and he began to take advantage of double publication, first serialising in the Dublin University Magazine, then revising for the English market.
+In 1861, Le Fanu became the editor and proprietor of the Dublin University Magazine, and he began to take advantage of double publication, first serialising in the Dublin University Magazine, then revising for the English market.
 He published both The House by the Churchyard and Wylder's Hand in this way.
 After lukewarm reviews of the former novel, set in the Phoenix Park area of Dublin, Le Fanu signed a contract with Richard Bentley, his London publisher, which specified that future novels be stories "of an English subject and of modern times", a step Bentley thought necessary for Le Fanu to satisfy the English audience.
 Le Fanu succeeded in this aim in 1864, with the publication of Uncle Silas, which he set in Derbyshire.
 In his last short stories, however, Le Fanu returned to Irish folklore as an inspiration and encouraged his friend Patrick Kennedy to contribute folklore to the D.U.M.

+Death

 Le Fanu died of a heart attack in his native Dublin on 7 February 1873, at the age of 58.
 According to Russell Kirk, in his essay "A Cautionary Note on the Ghostly Tale" in The Surly Sullen Bell, Le Fanu "is believed to have literally died of fright"; but Kirk does not give the circumstances.
-Today there is a road and a park in Ballyfermot, near his childhood home in southwest Dublin, named after him.
+In his memory, there is a road and a park in Ballyfermot, near his childhood home in southwest Dublin, named after him.